A Non-Recursive, Dimension-Independent Schur-Decomposition Algorithm for $N$-Dimensional Sylvester Tensor Equations: Numerical experiments

-The methods in this paper can be also used to simulate evolutionary partial differential equations.
-For instance, let us consider the following advection-diffusion equation:
+The method described in this paper can also be applied to simulate evolutionary partial differential equations, as we now illustrate with the following example.
+Let us consider for instance the following advection--diffusion equation:

-where the diffusive term is $\Delta u = \partial^2u/\partial x_1^2 + \partial^2u/\partial x_2^2 + \ldots + \partial^2u/\partial x_N^2$, and the advective term is $2\xx\cdot\nabla u = 2(x_1\partial u/\partial x_1, x_2\partial u/\partial x_2, \ldots, x_N\partial u/\partial x_N)$.
+where the diffusive term is $\Delta u = \partial^2u/\partial x_1^2 + \partial^2u/\partial x_2^2 + \ldots + \partial^2u/\partial x_N^2$, and the advective term is $2\xx\cdot\nabla u = 2x_1\partial u/\partial x_1 + 2x_2\partial u/\partial x_2 + \ldots + 2x_N\partial u/\partial x_N$.
 Moreover, the solution of \eqref{e:uxt} is $u(\xx, t) = (1+\exp(t))\exp(-\xx\cdot\xx)$.

-In order to approximate numerically the spatial partial derivatives, we have used the Hermite differentiation matrices generated by the Matlab function \verb|herdif| (see \cite{WeidemanReddy2000}), that are based on the Hermite functions:
+In order to approximate numerically the spatial partial derivatives, we have used the Hermite differentiation matrices generated by the MATLAB function \verb|herdif|, which requires the functions \verb|herroots| and \verb|poldif| (see \cite{WeidemanReddy2000} for the three MATLAB functions).
+These matrices are based on the Hermite functions:

 where $H_n(x)$ are the Hermite polynomials:

 In this example, in order to generate the first- and second-order differentiation matrices, we have typed \verb|[x,DD]=herdif(M,2,1.4);|, where $M$ is the order of the differentiation matrices, $b=1.4$ is the scale factor that we have chosen, and $x$ are the Hermite nodes, i.e., the $M$ roots of $H_n(x)$, divided by $b$.